 - You may refer to the guideline below to submit a complete application.

-- Please check that you have uploaded all relevant documents and that they are legible.
+- Please check that you have uploaded all relevant documents in PDF form

-- Marks will be awarded for fully completed applications with all required supporting documents in legible format by the closing date.
+- Marks will be awarded for fully completed applications on First Submission with all required supporting documents in legible format by the closing date.

 Delivery of the programme is conducted:

 - Using the ICGP curriculum that is specifically adapted for the Malaysian setting.

 - Years 1 & 2: Hospital training posts

 - Years 3 & 4: Supervised positions within primary care clinics

 - Under the supervision of accredited Family Physician (FP) Trainers, who are exclusively trained for the role.